simple-swoole/docs/docs/en/database/mysql.md

 ## Use

-The functions of Medoo are integrated, so the method of use is basically the same as Medoo.
-For details, please check [Medoo's documentation](https://medoo.lvtao.net/1.2/doc.php)
+### Medoo

+Integrated lightweight PHP database framework [Medoo](https://medoo.lvtao.net/index.php), need to inherit `Simps\DB\BaseModel`, so the use of methods and Medoo basically the same, please see [Medoo's documentation](https://medoo.lvtao.net/1.2/doc.php).

 The only difference is transaction-related operations.
 In Medoo, the `action( $callback )` method is used.
 In this framework, the `action( $callback )` method can also be used.
 In addition, the following methods are also supported